qor5/go-bus/README.md

     log.Fatalf("Failed to create broadcast subscription: %v", err) }
 defer func() {
-    if err := sub.Unsubscribe(context.Background()); err != nil {
+    // Since podQueue is one-time, you should unsubscribe immediately when the program exits if err := sub.Unsubscribe(context.Background()); err != nil {
         log.Printf("Failed to unsubscribe: %v", err)
     }